woges/UDACITY-self-driving-car/term1_project5_vehicle_detection/README.md

   <br>Car detection Raw Boxes with positive false.
 </p>

-As you can see we have to deal with:
+As you can see, we have to deal with:

   - multiple detections at (or nearly) the same position as well as with
   - positive false detections in the lower image.